 Amongst Tabitha's shortlist of mortal enemies (not counting an island-full of cannibal cats) are the Meider Bahnhof Group, the most violent trainspotters in the history of trainspotting, and the evil-minded Smuckle.
 Baddies don't come much badder!
 Well, they do, but this is supposed to be a children's book.
 Well, sort of.
 Apart from the dirty jokes, obviously.
 Well, it's for anyone with a bit of child in their make-up to be honest.
 That's right, it's for ogres!

-Since this was published under the far more fluffy name of Philippa Perry, it has come to light that there is a more famous Philippa Perry out there with books to her name, so we've had to admit that this rather silly set of half-witted adventures is really the product of award-nominated author, Mark Jones.
+Since this was published under the far more fluffy name of Philippa Perry, it has come to light that there is a more famous Philippa Perry out there with books to her name, so we've had to admit that this rather silly set of half-witted adventures is really the product of multi award-winning author, Mark Jones.
 I mean, all the clues were there - who else would include Bristolian folk music, real ale, trainspotting, real ale, database administration and real ale in their stories?

-Further Adventures of Tabitha Miggins, Ship's Cat on the Pill Ferry
+Further Adventures of Tabitha Miggins: Ship's Cat on the Pill Ferry

 Here we go; here's another set of half-witted adventures and reminiscences from that most furry of all heroines, Tabitha Miggins.
 She's still brave, furry, resolute, bushy-tailed, adventurous and bewhiskered and she certainly does not match "the cat i' the adage" (one for Shakespeare fans there).